How does a CDP, DMP, or CRM fit into your MarTech strategy? They’re all very different solutions, and many businesses use more than one.

 Customer data is the lifeblood of any company that wants to use customer data to drive business value.
 Being able to gather, manage, understand, and store data effectively in single customer view (SCV) profiles is the ultimate goal of data-driven marketers.
 With unified data, brands can segment and target valuable customers more efficiently.
 They can also effectively tailor content, messaging, and the customer experience across any channel.

-But being able to accomplish all that is no small task, and will involve at least one, and perhaps several marketing technology customer data solutions to make it all a reality.
+But, being able to accomplish all of that is no small task.
+And, it will involve at least one, and perhaps several customer data solutions to make it all a reality.

 What is a CDP?

 A customer data platform (CDP) is a customer data management solution that has the ability to ingest, integrate, manage, and deliver customer data to other technology solutions in order to personalize the customer experience.